And, more specifically, should Christians own guns?

 In Ezekiel 33 God actually requires the blood of the watchman who does not warn his fellow citizen of an oncoming sword blow.

-So you have a duty to defend others, and not just a right.
-That means to not do so is sin.
+Therefore, you have a duty to defend others, and not just a right.
+To not defend others may actually be sin which God will hold you accountable.

 What you use to defend yourself or others is much less important than how you do so.
 You should only do so if it is right, and just.
-That’s another discussion, but I think this is sufficient to say that the person who made that video is very sadly mistaken about this theology.
+When it is right and just is another discussion, but I think this is sufficient to say that the person who made the documentary “The Armor of Light” is very sadly mistaken about in theology.
 I understand the appeal to pacifism.
-But it is actually sin to be a pacifist in all circumstances.
-On the rare occasion that God is doing a redemptive work for mankind, God called His son to lay down His life like a lamb lead to the slaughter.
-And He might call you to do the same, but that is not the general principle that the Bible teaches as a whole.
+However, it is actually sin to be a pacifist in all circumstances.
+On the rare occasion that God is doing a redemptive work for mankind, God called His Son to lay down His life like a lamb lead to the slaughter.
+God might call you to do the same, but that is not the general principle that the Bible teaches as a whole.

-The first response should be to defend yourself and defend others.
-If there is a way where you can reach someone for the gospel and not do so, and it will not in any way cause harm to those in your care (Jesus still protected the life of His disciples when He submitted to going to the cross, even knocking all those who had come to arrest Him to their feet by His mere words), then you may be able to forego that right to self-defense for the gospel.
+Your first response should be to defend yourself and defend others.
+If there is a way where you can reach someone for the gospel and not do so, and it will not in any way cause harm to those in your care, then you may be able to forego that right to self-defense for the gospel.
 Just be sure you don’t sin in not defending others though.
+Remember, Jesus still protected the life of His disciples when He submitted to going to the cross, even knocking all those who had come to arrest Him to their feet by His mere words.

-But what about people like Nate Saint and Jim Elliot who as missionaries in the jungles of South America had guns but did not use them, and while they were martyred the entire village later accepted Christ due to not using them?
+You might point out missionaries like Nate Saint and Jim Elliot who were martyred as missionaries in the jungles of South America for not defending themselves.
+Shouldn’t we follow their example?
+After all, they had guns but did not use them, and while they were martyred the entire village later accepted Christ due to their ministry.
+If you don’t know who these missionaries are, please look them up.

 Jim Eliot and Nate Saint and the other missionaries who decided to forego their right to self-defense in furtherance of the gospel fit into the narrow exception that I discussed above.

 They specifically did not let their wives go with them to that part of the jungle when they would preach, from the river, with a mega-phone, because bringing the women along could mean their deaths.
-They did not put anyone else in harms way by being there, and took steps to make sure that if they were to give their lives (and they agreed ahead of time to do so) that their wives would be safe.
-They gave up their right to self-defense in that very controlled environment, and kept their family safe by not letting them near that area while they preached.
-They brought the guns to scare the natives if need be, or if they had to defend their families.
-But they brought guns.
+They had a forward outpost where they would preach from.
+The wives and children would stay far away in Cabins while the men preached.
+They did not put anyone else in harms way by being there, and took steps to make sure that if they were to give their lives (and they agreed ahead of time to do so) that their wives and children would be safe.
+They gave up their right to self-defense in that very controlled environment.

 You have a Biblical right to self-defense.
-It is not unqualified, and can depend on the circumstances.
+It is not unqualified and can depend on the circumstances.
 You may, at times, lay down that right for the sake of the gospel.
-But you must do so in a way that does not put others in danger, or else you may commit the sin of omission to defend others.
+But you must do so in a way that does not put others in danger, or else you may commit a sin of omission.
+Further, you have the duty to defend others.
+There are narrow exceptions, but those exceptions are not the rule.

 This is an important question, and one that I have given a lot of thought and prayer to, which is why I feel called to talk about it.
-It’s why I originally did not join the military when I was 18 and became a complete pacifist.
-It’s why I realized that that was wrong while a missionary in Ecuador and began studying martial arts (to be able to defend myself and others in a place where I was constantly in very real danger).
-And its why I feel compelled to talk about it.
+It’s why I originally did not join the military when I was 18 and became a complete pacifist and missionary for a time.
+It’s why I realized that I was wrong while a missionary in Ecuador (the same country where Jim Elliot laid down his life for the Gospel) and why I began studying martial arts, to be able to defend myself and others in a place where I was constantly in very real danger.
+I look forward to the day when God brings peace on earth.
+Until then, be ready.